telerik/report-server-docs/dotnet-docs/using-microsoft-entra-id.md

 	![An image of the Create a tenant page with Microsoft Entra ID as the selected type](../images/rs-net-images/microsoft-entra-id-select-tenant-type-step.png)

-1. Click on **Next: Configuration >** and type Organization name (for example, `Report Server Tenant`) and Initial Domain Name (e.g. `ReportServerNetDomain`).
+1. Click **Next: Configuration >** and type Organization name (for example, `Report Server Tenant`) and Initial Domain Name (e.g. `ReportServerNetDomain`).

 	![An image of the configuration step of creating a tenant with sample directory details](../images/rs-net-images/microsoft-entra-id-tenant-configuration-step.png)

-1. Click on **Next: Review + create >** and if the configuration is correct, a green message notifying that the validation has passed will be displayed.
+1. Click **Next: Review + create >** and if the configuration is correct, a green message notifying that the validation has passed will be displayed.

 	![An image of the review and create step of creating a tenant](../images/rs-net-images/microsoft-entra-id-tenant-review-step.png)

-1. Click on **Create** and then fill in the Captcha (it will take a minute or two to complete the process once it has been submitted).
+1. Click **Create** and then fill in the Captcha (it will take a minute or two to complete the process once it has been submitted).

 ### 2. Registering the Telerik Report Server for .NET Application